mynameisvinn/Scene-Classification/README.md

 ## get da docker image

-building caffe from source is not for the faint of heart so i recommend pulling from docker hub.
+building caffe from source is not for the faint of heart so you should do one of the following:

 ### option 1: from docker hub